COCONUT: A coronal model with an energy decomposition strategy: Numerical results

-Fig.~\ref{pBat3Rs} presents the white-light pB images at $3~R_s$, synthesized from east- and west-limb observations by the Large Angle and Spectrometric Coronagraph C2 (LASCO-C2; \citealt{Brueckner1995}) onboard the Solar and Heliospheric Observatory (SOHO)\footnote{\url{https://sdo.gsfc.nasa.gov/data/synoptic/}} , for CRs 2073 (top left) and 2248 (top right), together with the simulated proton number density at $3~R_s$ (bottom) calculated using the decomposed energy equation.
+Figure~\ref{pBat3Rs} presents the white-light pB images at $3~R_s$, synthesized from east- and west-limb observations by the Large Angle and Spectrometric Coronagraph C2 (LASCO-C2; \citealt{Brueckner1995}) onboard the Solar and Heliospheric Observatory (SOHO)\footnote{\url{http://lasco-www.nrl.navy.mil/carr_maps/c2/}}, for CRs 2073 (top left) and 2248 (top right), together with the simulated electron number density, treated to be the same as the proton density, at $3~R_s$ (bottom) calculated using the decomposed energy equation.
 It can be seen that the simulated MNLs from the decomposed and full energy equations are nearly identical.
 For both CRs, the simulated MNLs align well with the central axis of the observed bright pB strip structures, although the observed bright segments deviate by up to about $20^{\circ}$, northward between $130^{\circ}$ and $190^{\circ}$ for CR 2073, and southward between $185^{\circ}$ and $210^{\circ}$ for CR 2248, relative to the simulated MNLs.
-Correspondingly, the bright structures in the simulated plasma density distribution, representing high-density, low-speed plasma flows that are usually concentrated around the MNLs, are consistent with the bright structures observed in the pB images.
+Correspondingly, the bright structures in the simulated plasma density distribution, representing high-density, low-speed plasma flows that are usually concentrated around the MNLs, are consistent with those observed in the pB images.
 Incorporating more self-consistent coronal heating and solar wind acceleration mechanisms, rather than the empirical treatments adopted in this paper, may further improve the consistency between the simulated and observed results.